dywsjtu/cool/README.md

-## New language for compiler construction
+## Cool is a Classroom Object-Oriented Language